patrikjuvonen/docker-nginx-http3/README.md

 Alpine Linux image with nginx `1.23.4` (mainline) with HTTP/3 (QUIC), TLSv1.3, 0-RTT, HPACK, brotli, NJS, Cookie-Flag, headers, ModSecurity with coreruleset and BoringSSL with OCSP support.
-All built on the bleeding edge.
-Built on the edge, for the edge.

-Total size is only about ~47 MB uncompressed and ~12 MB compressed.
+Total size is only about ~47 MB uncompressed.

 This is a fork of [ranadeeppolavarapu/docker-nginx-http3](https://github.com/ranadeeppolavarapu/docker-nginx-http3).